7 life lessons we learned from the grunts in 'Platoon'

 With so many war movies out there to choose from, not many come from the direct perspective of a man who personally lived through the hell that was Vietnam.

-Critically acclaimed writer-director Oliver Stone (retired Army) took audiences into the highly political time in American history where the war efforts of our service men and women were predominantly overlooked as they returned home.
+Critically acclaimed writer-director Oliver Stone (an Army veteran) took audiences into the highly political time in American history where the war efforts of our service men and women were predominantly overlooked as they returned home.

 The son of a successful stockbroker, Stone dropped out of Yale in the 60s and joined the Army, becoming one of the first American troops to arrive in Vietnam.